surister/cratedb-guide/docs/domain/industrial/index.md

 _Storing, querying, and analyzing industrial IoT data and metadata without much hassle._

-Today's warehouses are complex systems with a very high degree of automation.

 TGW Logistics Group implements key factors to the successful operation of these warehouses, by having a holistic view on the entire system acquiring data from